MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 - Deploy [AKS clusters across different Azure regions](/azure/aks/operator-best-practices-multi-region#plan-for-multiregion-deployment) as a scale-unit to maximize reliability and availability.

 - Configure the use of AKS node pools to maximize reliability.
-  - Utilize Virtual Machine Scale Set (VMSS) with Standard Load Balancer (SLB) configuration format.
+  - Utilize Virtual Machine Scale Set (virtual machine scale set) with Standard Load Balancer (SLB) configuration format.
   - Use [Availability Zones](/azure/aks/availability-zones) to maximize resilience within an Azure region by distributing AKS control plane and agent nodes across physically separate datacenters.
     - Where co-locality latency requirements exist, either a VMSS-based AKS deployment within a single zone or [proximity placement groups](/azure/aks/reduce-latency-ppg) should be used to minimize inter-node latency.
   - Ensure the System node pool is isolated from application workloads.